bosonprotocol/core-components/README.md

 | [`metadata`](/packages/metadata/README.md)                 | ![](https://img.shields.io/npm/v/@bosonprotocol/metadata?style=flat-square&color=02c987)        | Package which contains supported metadata types and tools.                                                                                                                                                                                 |
 | [`react-kit`](/packages/react-kit/README.md)               | ![](https://img.shields.io/npm/v/@bosonprotocol/react-kit?style=flat-square&color=02c987)       | React toolkit with smart components and hooks.                                                                                                                                                                                             |
 | [`subgraph`](/packages/subgraph/README.md)                 | ![](https://img.shields.io/badge/The%20Graph-Hosted-blueviolet?style=flat-square)               | Schemas and mappings of the [Boson Protocol subgraph](https://api.thegraph.com/subgraphs/name/bosonprotocol/polygon) on [The Graph](https://thegraph.com/en/).                                                                             |

+## Contributing

+We welcome contributions!
+The ultimate goal is for all of the Boson Protocol repositories to be fully owned by the community and contributors.
+Issues, pull requests, suggestions, and any sort of involvement are more than welcome.

+By being in this community, you agree to the [Code of Conduct](/docs/code-of-conduct.md).
+Take a look at it, if you haven't already.